Roth (after-tax) Account or Pre-Tax Account?

 - Elective deferral contribution

 - The amount you will contribute to your plan's account each year.
-This calculator assumes that you make 12 equal contributions throughout the year at the beginning of each month.
-The annual maximum elective deferral contribution for 2020 is $19,500.
-If you are age 50 or older, a 'catch-up' provision allows you to contribute even more.
-Employees age 50 or older can deposit an additional $6,500 into their account.
-It is also important to note that employer contributions do not affect an employee's maximum elective deferral contribution limit.
+This calculator assumes that you make 12 equal contributions throughout the year at the beginning of each month. **401K_ANNUAL_LIMITS** It is also important to note that employer contributions do not affect an employee's maximum elective deferral contribution limit.

-It is important to note that some employees are subject to additional contribution limits.
+Some employees are subject to additional contribution limits. **401k_HIGHLY_COMPENSATED**

 - Expected rate of return